SmartGridLab/battery-control-by-reinforcement-learning/README.md

     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
     │
-    └── Battery-Control-By-Reinforcement-Learning   <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
-        │
-        │── main.py
-        └── paramaters.py

 ### Information for the code / コードの図解